Personal Training

 When

-: Training times and dates are set by appointment via e-mail to Coach Clark at kclark@riverfrontsports.com
+: Training times and dates are set by appointment via e-mail to Christian Sunseri – csunseri@riverfrontsports.com or call 570-347-0797

 Why: Improve your overall basketball skill set or work on a specific skill in a private one-on-one setting, or in small group of your basketball friends, with a professional coach to make yourself a better individual player and teammate.